Peter Stanley Lyons: Marriage

 On 31 July 1957, at Wells Cathedral, Lyons married Bridget Webb-Jones, who was the daughter of the choral conductor James W. Webb-Jones and of Barbara Moody (who was the daughter of Colonel Richard S. Hawks Moody CB).
-Bridget Webb-Jones's godmother was Lady Walford Davies, who was the wife of composer Sir Henry Walford Davies, who had composed his choral work God Be in My Head at Witham Hall, and who was subsequently the wife of Julian Harold Legge Lambart, Vice-Provost of Eton College (from 1959 to 1967) for which Witham Hall is a preparatory school.
-Peter and all three of Bridget's progeny endorsed Marxism.
-Peter and Bridget had four grandchildren.
+Bridget Webb-Jones's godmother was Lady Walford Davies, who was the wife of composer Sir Henry Walford Davies, who had composed the choral work God Be in My Head at Witham Hall.
+Lady Davies subsequently was the wife of Julian Harold Legge Lambart, Vice-Provost of Eton College (from 1959 to 1967) for which Witham Hall is a preparatory school.
+Peter and Bridget had three children and four grandchildren.

 Later life

 Lyons was a member of the Young Musicians Support Group of the Dartington Hall Trust of which Imogen Holst (who was the only child of the composer Gustav Holst) was a member.
-Lyons died on 28 December 2006.
+Lyons died on 28 November 2006.